Mind-Body Therapy & Hypnosis To Transform & Transcend

-Although most people have a concept of what hypnosis/hypnotherapy is.
-There are many misconceptions about it.
+Although most people have an idea of what hypnosis or hypnotherapy is, there are many misconceptions about it.
 The reality is much less ‘dramatic’ than what the media portrays.
-In hypnosis a partnership is entered into between a client and hypnotherapist, in which the client agrees to allow themselves to relax into a state of deeper conscious.
-The hypnotherapist is only the GUIDE on the journey, the client is the true hypnotist.
+In hypnosis, a partnership between the client and hypnotherapist is formed, in which the client agrees to allow themselves to relax into a state of deeper conscious.
+The hypnotherapist is only the guide on the journey; the client is the true hypnotist.
 If a client refuses to be hypnotized or defies the attempts, they are not fulfilling their part of the agreement and thus will not enter into a true hypnotic state.
 Hypnosis is an amazing tool that can be used in many areas as alternative care.

 Guided Imagery & Guided Meditation is a tool used to help guide individuals to a relaxed state.
 There are many ways this tool can be used.
-Often scripted, a practitioner will guide a client or group of clients through one if not several techniques that encourage relaxation.
-This may be the only goal of a guided meditation, or a Practitioner may use it for a variety of other options such as encouraging a better learning state, visual and color therapies, or one of many other options.
+Often scripted, a practitioner will guide a client or group of clients through one or several techniques that encourage relaxation.
+This may be the only goal of a guided meditation, or a practitioner may use it for a variety of other options such as encouraging a better learning state, visual and color therapies, and more.

 Biofeedback is the process of increasing awareness of the body’s physiological functions by using sensitive instruments that amplify and analyze physiological signals.
 That information is then sent to a computer screen so that an individual can perceive their own body’s signals.
-Through the use of feedback, one can learn how to self regulate and to control their own physiology and responses previously outside of awareness or control.
-Feedback can include images, sounds, a movie, or raw data.
-Biofeedback is interesting and enjoyable and can enhance feelings of empowerment and confidence by teaching and allowing for an opportunity to master self regulation.
+Through the use of feedback, one can learn how to self regulate and control their own physiology and responses that were previously outside of their awareness or control.
+Feedback can include images, sounds, movies or raw data.
+Biofeedback is interesting and enjoyable and it can enhance feelings of empowerment and confidence by teaching and allowing for an opportunity to master self regulation.

-Individuals learn to manage pain, reduce stress, improve focus, decrease anxiety, improve sleep and more, through awareness and reinforcement based on learning theory.
+Individuals learn to manage pain, reduce stress, improve focus, decrease anxiety, improve sleep, deal with depression and more, through awareness and reinforcement based on learning theory.
 Both classical conditioning and operant conditioning are implemented to promote learning.

-Ellen has been practicing biofeedback for over 20- years and is a senior fellow, board certified in biofeedback with BCIA- the Biofeedback Certification International Alliance.
+Ellen has been practicing biofeedback for over 20 years and is a senior fellow, board certified in biofeedback with a BCIA – the Biofeedback Certification International Alliance.
 She offers the following types of biofeedback training: Heart rate variability, respiration, temperature training, skin conductance or galvanic skin response, EMG, electromyogram, and brain wave biofeedback, also known as neurofeedback.

 Neurofeedback, also known as EEG biofeedback, or Brain wave training, uses monitoring devices to provide moment to moment information to the individual about the state of the brain’s functioning.
 Neurofeedback is used to address issues related to ADHD, ADD, substance abuse, addictions, headaches, TBI, anxiety and optimal performance for athletes and creative or peak performers.